golanlevin/circle-morphing/README.md

 *Computational interpolations from a circle-to-a-square, and circle-to-a-triangle, using [p5.js](p5js.org)*

+**THIS SOFTWARE IS NOT FREE.
+NO COMMERCIAL USE.
+ATTRIBUTION REQUIRED.
+BY-NC.**

 ![Morph #06 from Circle to Triangle](ct6_300.gif)

 ### References / See Also: